3. MATERIAL ACCOUNTING POLICIES

 a) In the case of an individual asset, at the higher of the fair value less cost to sell and the value in use ; and

-b) In the case of cash generating unit (a group of asset that generates identified, independent cash flow), at the higher of the cash generating unit's fair value less cost to sell and the value in use.
+b) In the case of cash generating unit (a group of assets that generates identified, independent cash flow), at the higher of the cash generating unit's fair value less cost to sell and the value in use.

-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discounting rate that reflect the current market assessment of the time value of the money and the risk specific to the asset.
-In determining fair value less cost of disposal, recent market transaction is taken into account.
-If no such transaction can be identified, an appropriate valuation model is used.
-These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discounting rate that reflects the current market assessment of the time value of the money and the risk specific to the asset.
+In determining fair value less cost of disposal, recent market

 3.8 Financial Instruments